upjs/facile-validator/README.md

 ---

 ### nullable
-The field under validation can be empty.
+The field under validation can be empty:

 ```html
 <input data-rules="nullable|min:5" />
 ```
 `min` rule will not be processed unless the field is filled.
+Note that the rules order is important.
+In this example, if `nullable` rule comes after `min` rule, the validator first processes `min` rule and then `nullable` rule.

 ---

 ### num-dash

-The field under validation must contain only numeric characters, dashes, and underscores.
+The field under validation must contain only numeric characters, dashes, and underscores:

 ```html
 <input data-rules="num-dash" />
 ```

-_1000, 123-456, 123_456 are valid numbers for this rule._
+_1000, 123-456, 123_456 are some valid inputs for this rule._

 ---

 ### number

-The field under validation must be a number.
+The field under validation must be a number:

 ```html
 <input data-rules="number" />